 Texas Tomorrow Fund

-If you invested in the Texas Tomorrow Fund or another 529 Plan and wish to use this to pay for your student’s tuition and fees, this is done through the Office of Fiscal Services.
+If you invested in the Texas Guaranteed Tuition Plan (TGTP) or another 529 Plan and wish to use this to pay for your tuition and fees, this is done through the Office of Fiscal Services.
 Download and complete the Request Form every academic year and email the completed form along with a copy of your myUTSA ID card and TGTP card or any official TGTP document listing my contract number to firstname.lastname@example.org for processing.
-For more information about how to use this to pay your student’s tuition and fees, please visit Fiscal Services’ webpage or email email@example.com.
+For more information, please visit Fiscal Services’ webpage or email email@example.com.

 3rd Party Payments

 If your place of employment or another outside agency will be paying your tuition and fees, you must notify Fiscal Service’s Third Party Billing at email@example.com in order for payments to be applied.
 Please note that these do count as financial aid and you must disclose the amount that you plan to receive.
 You can do this by submitting an External Resource Form for the appropriate aid year.
 If you do not disclose this information and aid has already been offered or disbursed, there may be adjustments to your financial aid to include these amounts.

 Tuition Exemptions and Waivers

 Exemptions are a type of financial assistance allowing some Texas residents to attend a public college or university in Texas without paying tuition or in some cases tuition and fees.
 Please review the College for All Texans website for a full list of exemption programs available.
 Note that these exemptions do count as financial aid and you must disclose the amount that you plan to receive.
 You can do this by submitting an External Resource Form for the appropriate aid year.
 If you do not disclose this information and aid has already been offered or disbursed, there may be adjustments to your financial aid to include these amounts.

 Out of Pocket